 - Targeting inappropriate or excessively expensive credit products to older borrowers, to persons who are not financially sophisticated or who may be otherwise vulnerable to abusive practices, and to persons who could qualify for mainstream credit products and terms;

-- The offering of single premium credit life insurance; and the use of mandatory arbitration clause
+- The offering of single premium credit life insurance; and the use of a mandatory arbitration clause

 2.Codified to 12 C.F.R. § 1026.54 Limitations on the imposition of finance charges.